 Admonition: We have to ask that you be careful about neatness in the lab.
 The lab can be a difficult experience for everyone if you don't put things away when you are done.
-There are twenty people enrolled in this course and similar numbers taking ENGN1640 which shares our lab space.
+There are fifteen people enrolled in this course and quite a few more taking ENGN1640 which shares our lab space.
+People from the Brown Space Explorers, Prof. Bahar's robotics course, and some friends and hangers-on also come visit.
 That many people can make quite a mess quickly.
 We spent a lot of time over break cleaning up the lab and would like to see it remain in reasonable shape.

 We buy enough parts, but we cannot accommodate your habits of dropping used materials wherever you happen to be when finished.
 You are not done with a lab until your breadboard is disassembled and shared parts are returned to their boxes.
 This is especially true of capacitors and inductors as their cost is quite high.
 It is frustrating to the TAs and me when we find whole boxes full of unsorted resistors, diodes, etc. as the course goes along.
-Also, wire has gotten quite expensive - it is now about \$ 0.10 per foot for plain hookup wire.
+Also, wire has gotten quite expensive - it is now about \$ 0.08 per foot for plain hookup wire.
 You use a lot of it!
 To lower that cost, we ask that you put your used wires in one of a couple of "Give-a-Wire-Take-a-Wire" boxes in the back of the lab.
 Do not cut more wire off the spool for a new lab unless you cannot find appropriate wires in those same boxes.
+Be a credit to your Mothers!